Fierté Montréal: Montreal Pride 2019

 The 13th edition of the Montreal Pride festival ran from August 8 to 18, 2019.
 The grand marshals of the festival included: LGBTQ+ militant and athlete Val Desjardins, advocate and M. Cuir Montréal 2011 Dany Godbout, author and activist Ma-Nee Chacaby, creator of the trans flag Monica Helms, actor and advocate Wilson Cruz and founder of Proud To Be Us Laos Anan Bouapha.
 The headliners for this edition included: Ciara, Margaret Cho, Ariane Moffatt, Steve Grand, 12 stars of RuPaul's Drag Race for the Drag Superstars show hosted by Sasha Velour with performances from Robin S and Janice Robinson.
 The theme for Montreal's 36th Pride Parade was the sixth color of the LGBTQ+ flag: violet.

 Shortly prior to Montreal's Pride parade, LGBTQ activists supporting the 2019–20 Hong Kong protests were expelled from participating in the event for alleged security reasons.
 The move was criticized as giving in to threats against the pro-Hong Kong activists from pro-Chinese Communist Party groups.

 COVID era

-Due to the COVID-19 pandemic in Canada, the traditional Fierté Montréal festival was cancelled; in its place, organizers presented a digital program of online events over the internet.
+In 2020, due to the COVID-19 pandemic in Canada, the traditional Fierté Montréal festival was cancelled; in its place, organizers presented a digital program of online events over the internet.
 The events included a special virtual edition of the annual Drag Superstars show, featuring prerecorded video performances by all of the competing queens from the first season of Canada's Drag Race.
 Competitor Rita Baga, known as Jean-François Guèvremont when not on stage, is Fierté Montréal's director of programming.

+Montreal Pride 2022

+Cancellation

 In 2022, the planned parade was cancelled just a few hours before it was set to begin, with organizers blaming a lack of volunteer security staff due to COVID.
 Despite the cancellation of the official parade, however, over 1,000 attendees began their own impromptu march along the parade route.